Tunnelsats/tunnelsats/README.md

 2) Checking if `tunnelsatsv2.conf` exists in current directory (must be the same directory where setupv2 script is located).

-3) Setting up "split-tunneling" to only include lightning P2P traffic in VPN usage.
+3) Setting up "split-tunneling" to exclude Tor traffic from VPN usage.

 4) Enabling and starting required systemd services (wg-quick@.service, splitting.service) or network container for docker-based solutions.